18 Quick Midline Crossing Activities for Academic Tasks

 Crossing Midline Activities Classroom Exercises Brain Breaks

 I remember the confusion on my son’s face when I asked why he picked up his pencil with his left hand.
 He was right-handed.
+His response, [Pause] “Because it was sitting there!” (on the left side)

-The OT in me thought, “Oh no, he’s not crossing midline!
+He picked it up with his left hand and transferred it to his right hand at the middle of his body.
+The occupational therapist in me thought, “Oh no, he’s not crossing midline!
 He should have reached across the middle of his body with his right hand to get his pencil!”

 He gave me one of those looks, shook his head, and started his homework.

-What is Midline Crossing?
+What is Midline Crossing or Crossing the Midline?

 When a child crosses midline, their hand will reach across this imaginary line to the other side of the body